TheRook/subbrute/README.md

 Why is this tool so fast?

 Other multi-threaded subdomain enumeration tools that I have seen are bottlenecked by using a single resolver.
-In SubBrute, each thread is given its own slice of the resolvers list (resolvers.txt) so they don't overwhelm a single resolver.
+In SubBrute, each thread is given its own slice of the resolvers list (resolvers.txt) so that a single resolver isn't overwhelmed.
 The subdomain list (subs.txt) is sorted by frequency, so this tool will return the most common domains quickly.

 Using some creative google hacks I put together a disorganized list of well over a million domain names,  I then used a regex to rip out the subdomains and then sorted them by frequency.
 You can also use this data-mangling feature by using using this simple command: python subroute.py -f full.html > my_subs.txt